 Red Goddess is made by allowing Tieguanyin leaves to fully oxidize to an aromatic, sweetly floral black tea.
-One will note the leaves are long and thin, very unusual for a Tieguanyin varietal.
-For lovers of black tea, this one offers yet another option for a flavorful, refreshing cup!
+One will note the leaves are long and thin, very unusual for a Tieguanyin cultivar.
+For lovers of black tea, this one offers yet another option for a flavorful & refreshing cup!

 Lot Notes.
 The lot was grown at a comparatively high elevation of 800 meters.
 The sharp temperature variations of spring develop compact bud sets and complex flavors.
-The leaves have been carefully processed evident by its lovely aroma.
+The leaves have been carefully processed evidenced by its lovely aroma.
 In tasting, we found it offers a clean and lively black.
-The cultivar is known for the depth of its flavors.
-It offers a great option for both morning and mid-day tea drinking.
-Harvested April-May 2021.
+A great option for both morning and mid-day tea drinking.
+Harvested May 2022.

 Tasting Notes.
 While definitively black in flavor, there are notes of honey and aroma of peach.
 There is a strong floral aftertaste as well.

 Brewing Suggestions.
 Use a rounded teaspoon for 8-12 ounces of water at a temperature of 205 degrees F., rinse briefly to awaken the leaves.
 Steep for 2 - 2.5 minutes and taste.
 Added steep time will add body and some complexity to the cup.
 It will steep multiple times with added time.